ilaflott/5p02TeV_ppJetAnalysis/doAnalysis/doUnfolding/README_RooUnfold.md

 *** Step 3. export environment variables

-bash won't know where to look for relevant RooUnfold binaries at run-time when code is run unless we alter LD_LIBRARY_PATH manually. its also useful to tell bash exactly where RooUnfold-svnTrunk is for compiling code later; do
+bash won't know where to look for relevant RooUnfold binaries at run-time when code is run unless we alter LD_LIBRARY_PATH manually. its also useful to tell bash exactly where RooUnfold-svnTrunk is for compiling code later; in setupenv.sh, at the end of the script do

      export ROOUNFOLD_PATH=<your RooUnfold directory in a SCRAM-based CMSSW are>
      export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:ROOUNFOLD_PATH